Xiamen University, 2005 Reunion

 (right) Vivian, Andrew and Michael enjoy a spring-like day on Gulangyu island; you can see the university's tallest building in the background.

 Here are a few photos from the reunion.
-First, the four of us were standing in front of our old dorm building.
+First, the four of us were standing in front of our old dorm building (Nan Guang 4, pictured below).
 At the banquet, many people showed great interest in all of the photo albums being passed around.
 The group also sang and presented gifts to our former teachers and administrators.

-Another 2002 photo.
-Michael’s teachers (Gao and Xu) stand in front of his 1986 dorm.
+Michael’s teachers (Gao and Xu) stand in front of his 1986 dorm (Nanguang 4).
 It never looked this good back then!
+Today, the rooms even have air conditioners (I can't remember any air conditioners in places I frequented in the 80s)!
 After a personal tour of the campus, we also got to see Mrs. Xu's album of photos that had been sent over the years by Michael’s classmates.
 (Many of these classmates still work in China.)

 For more info about Xiamen & Fujian, these sites were created by our colleagues, Bill & Sue Brown: